Emergent Open-Vocabulary Semantic Segmentation from Off-the-shelf Vision-Language Models: Additional Qualitative Results

 \section{Additional Qualitative Results}

 We provide additional qualitative results of images from Pascal Context and COCO Stuff in Fig \ref{fig:quali-all}.
-We note that, in the third image of the third row, \shortname{} correctly recognizes four loaves of bread whereas the ground truth only annotates one.
+We note that, in the third image of the third row, \shortname{} correctly recognizes the occluded person missing in the ground truth.

-The rightmost column of the bottom three rows, separated from the rest by a red dash line, are examples of failure cases.
-The example on top contains multiple small instances of the same class ({\tt people} and {\tt surfboard}), which are understandably hard.
-The middle example contains multiple instances of {\tt people}, which causes difficulties for \shortname{} to cover all objects.
-In addition, images with a clutter of different objects and complex texture (as in the last image) often cause a drop in performance.
+The bottom row are examples of failure cases.
+The examples \st{on top} contains multiple small instances of the same class ({\tt people} and {\tt forks}, which are understandably hard.
+All the example contains multiple instances of {\tt people}, which causes difficulties for \shortname{} to cover all objects.
+In addition, images with a clutter of different objects and complex texture often cause a drop in performance.